Chest Tube Placement (Thoracostomy) and Pleurodesis

 Using image-guidance, a catheter (a long, thin, hollow plastic tube) is inserted through the skin to the treatment site.

 An x-ray will be taken to check the placement of the tube.
 The chest tube is kept in place with a suture or adhesive tape.
 A drainage system may be attached.
 The tube remains in place until x-rays show that the excess fluid or air has been drained from the chest and the lung is fully expanded.
+This procedure is usually completed within 30 minutes.

 As fluid or air is removed, you will be asked to take deep breaths to help expand your lungs.
 Your lung capacity may also be tested using a spirometer, a device that measures how much and how fast you breathe air in and out.